sivareddyit/qubership-envgene/docs/application-manifest.md

         releaseRepository: ""
     ```

-8. Registry config is an input for Build CLI
-9. `bom-ref` AM component should be generated as `<component-name>:<uniq-uuid>`
+8. `bom-ref` AM component should be generated as `<component-name>:<uniq-uuid>`
-10. For each application entity listed below, an AM component with the corresponding MIME type must be generated:
-    1. Service -> `application/vnd.qubership.service`
-    2. Docker image -> `application/vnd.docker.image`
-    3. Helm chart -> `application/vnd.qubership.helm.chart`
-    4. ZIP archive -> `application/zip`
+9. The CLI must complete the AM build for an application with 500 components within 10 seconds
+10. The CLI must support execution in both GitLab CI and GitHub Actions environments

 <!-- ```yaml
 servicies: